dfm/emcee/docs/tutorials/line.rst

 As mentioned above, the walkers start in small distributions around the maximum likelihood values and then they quickly wander and start exploring the full posterior distribution.
-In fact, after fewer than 50 steps, the samples seem pretty well "burnt-in".
+In fact, after fewer than 50 steps, the samples seem pretty well “burnt-in”.
 That is a hard statement to make quantitatively, but we can look at an estimate of the integrated autocorrelation time (see the :ref:`autocorr` tutorial for more details):